adeel-raza/monthly-email-automation/README.md

 The plugin uses WordPress cron to automatically check daily for scheduled emails.
 When the scheduled day and time arrives, emails are automatically sent to all configured recipients.

-1. Create a new "Monthly Email" post
+1. Create a new "recurring email" post
 2. Add recipients (email addresses)
 3. Write your email content using the WordPress editor
 4. Set the day of month and time to send